ed96win/EdVPN/README.md

 If you're a VPN provider and you use OpenVPN + TunnelBroker to provide IPv6 connectivity to your VPN clients, you'd have a problem with Google and some other CDNs.
 OpenVPN by default assigns IPv6 sequentially, so the last bit of the address goes up one by one (e.g: 1001, 1002).
-Google (and Instagram) don't like that. and they'd assume some kind of attack is coming from your network, so they ratelimit it. it resutls in google webpages throwing 403 errors, your tunnelbroker forwarding you abuse complaints from google and some other kinds of problems.
+Google (and Instagram) don't like that. and they'd assume some kind of attack is coming from your network, so they ratelimit it. it resutls in google webpages throwing 403 errors, asking you to solve CAPTCHAs, etc and thus your tunnelbroker forwarding you abuse complaints from google and some other kinds of problems.

-well, here's a solution for that.
+well, here's a [possible] solution for that.

 let's assume you've got 2001:470:1f13:97::/64 from your tunnelbroker.